 There are no standard rules for sensor placement, since the optimum sensor location is different for each application.
 The customer must evaluate conditions at the facility to make this determination.
-Generally, the Model S4000T Intelligent Sensor should be easily accessible for calibration checks.
+Generally, the Model S4000C Intelligent Sensor should be easily accessible for calibration checks.

-- The transmitter should be mounted pointing down to prevent water build-up on the sensor head. - The transmitter should not be placed where contaminating substances may coat it. - Although the Model S4000T is RFI resistant, it should not be mounted in close proximity to radio transmitters or similar equipment. - Locate the Model S4000T where prevailing air currents contain the maximum concentration of gas.
+- The transmitter should be mounted pointing down to prevent water build-up on the sensor head. - The transmitter should not be placed where contaminating substances may coat it. - Although the Model S4000C is RFI resistant, it should not be mounted in close proximity to radio transmitters or similar equipment. - Locate the Model S4000C where prevailing air currents contain the maximum concentration of gas. - Locate the Model S4000C near possible sources of gas leaks. - Observe the Model S4000C's temperature specification and locate the unit away from concentrated sources of heat.

-- Locate the Model S4000T near possible sources of gas leaks. - Observe the Model S4000T's temperature specification and locate the unit away from concentrated sources of heat. - Transmitters should be mounted in an area that is as free from wind, dust, water, shock, and vibration as possible.
+Transmitters should be mounted in an area that is as free from wind, dust, water, shock, and vibration as possible.
 See Section 9.3.4 for the environmental specifications of the unit.
-If dust and rain cannot be avoided, we recommend the use of our splash guard (GM P/N 10395-1).
+If the sensor cannot be located away from dust and rain, then we recommend the use of our splash guard GM P/N 10395-1 to help protect the sensor.